Labirintami/doc/docs/tabbar/api/tabbar_tabautowidth_config.md

 title: tabAutoWidth
 ---

-@short:
-defines whether the width of tabs is automatically adjusted to the width of the tabbar container
+@short: defines whether the width of tabs is automatically adjusted to the width of the tabbar container

-@type: boolean
+@signature: tabAutoWidth?: boolean;

 @example:
 var tabbar = new dhx.Tabbar("tabbar_container", {